LanceMcCarthy/GoldenClouds/index.md

       * ![trashbin](https://user-images.githubusercontent.com/3520532/179368463-44689124-083d-4bea-bc88-95f4c323773f.jpg)
 * **Off-limits Areas**
   * There are only two internal areas that are off-limits, both rooms have an electronic key-coded door lock.
 These rooms are for maintenance and owner access only.
   * The bodega (tool closet) is outdoors.
-This is not a guest area, but if you do need a rake or shovel for some reason, your door key will open it.
+This is not a guest area, but if you do need a rake, shovel, or ladder for some reason, your door key will open it.
 However, we ask that you contact Roy for anything that requires these items, he will handle it.
 * **Windows, Fans, Air Conditioners**
   * Arenal is always ~72 degrees (+/- 10) and comfortable year-round (22 Celsius, +/- 4).
   * Open the windows, patio door and turn on the ceiling fans to get an excellent whole-house breeze.